 Then there is the question as to who are Russia's friends.
 In Estonia, we could frankly say we are friends with more than 40 countries.
 Russia can claim Syria is a friend, and possibly Venezuela, and maybe Iran.
 Is China a friend of Russia?
 I would say not.
 Yes, it shares common interests with Russia.
 Is Tajikistan a friend?.
 It is a poor country, and has little choice.
 Is Kazakhstan a friend?
 I do not think so as it has no other option.
 Is Belarus a friend?
 I doubt it.
 Russia's friends have been bullied into this position or they are given no other option.

 Estonia and neighbors Latvia and Lithuania want permanent NATO and US troops stationed in the Baltic states.
 So far this has largely been confined to NATO and US heavy equipment storage depots.
-Are you confident that permanent troop bases will be established?
+Are you confident that permanent troop bases will be established in the future?

 It has been our goal to increase the allied presence here.
 It is needed for reassurance, and clearly also as a deterrent.
 We do not describe it as a permanent presence, more that of a continual presence.
 The three Baltic States would like to see the numbers increase even further since that would enable us to train and work together even more closely.
 A battalion-size unit in every nation is our goal.
 This is a natural part of the process whereby NATO member countries support other allied states to ensure that they are safe, sound and secure.